j0zzz/JoeQuake/README.md

 `<density>` defines the thickness of the fog.
 `<red> <green> <blue>` values define the color of the fog.

+### `printspawnparams [clientnum]`

+Prints the spawn parameters of clients on the server.
+If `clientnum` is given, prints the spawn parameters for the client with that number.
+If it is not given, prints the spawn parameters for all active clients on the server.

+### `setspawnparam <paramnum> <value> [clientnum]`

+Sets the spawn parameter with index `paramnum` to `value`.
+If `clientnum` is given, the spawn parameter of the client with that number is changed.
+If it is not given, the spawn parameter of the host is changed.

+### `writenextspawnparams [clientnum] [filename]`

+Writes a config to store the spawn parameters as they would be if the current map is finished as is.
+Can be executed to start playing the next map with those stored spawn parameters.

+If this client is not the server host, the spawn parameters of this client are written and assigned to the number `clientnum` (`0` if not given).
+If this client is the server host, writes spawn parameters of the client with number `clientnum`.
+If `clientnum` is not given, writes the spawn parameters for all active clients on the server.

+The name of the written config file can be given as `filename`.
+If not present, an automatic name based on current map and time is used.

 ## Other features

 ### Parameter completion